axelerant/reusable-workflows/lighthouse/Lighthouse.md

 ### PROJECT_DIR

-The main directory of the project to serve as root for Lighthouse
+The main directory of the project to serve as root for Lighthouse.

 ### NODE_VERSION

 The version of node to use.

 Example: `lts/gallium`

 ### NODE_CACHE_TYPE

 The type of cache to use for Node.

 Example, `yarn`

 ### NODE_CACHE_DEP_PATH

-The path to the cache file
+The path to the cache file.

 Example of cache file: `yarn.lock`

 ## Secrets

 ### BASE_URL

-The URL of the site that we want to run Lighthouse on
+The URL of the site that we want to run Lighthouse on.

 ### BASIC_USERNAME

 The username required for the site.

 Can be blank if no authentication has been setup.

 ### BASIC_PASSWORD

 The password required for the site.

 Can be blank if no authentication has been setup.

 ### LHCI_GITHUB_APP_TOKEN

-Token generated for using the Lighthouse Github App Can be used as LHCI_GITHUB_TOKEN if using the PTA method instead
+Token generated for using the Lighthouse Github App.

+Can be used as LHCI_GITHUB_TOKEN if using the PTA method instead.

 ### LHCI_TOKEN

-Build Token generated when running `lhci wizard`
+Build Token generated when running `lhci wizard`.

 ### LHCI_DASHBOARD_URL

-The URL of the Lighthouse CI Server
+The URL of the Lighthouse CI Server.

 ### LHCI_BASIC_USERNAME

-Username as setup in Lighthouse CI authentication
+Username as setup in Lighthouse CI authentication.

 ### LHCI_BASIC_PASSWORD

-Password as setup in Lighthouse CI authentication
+Password as setup in Lighthouse CI authentication.

 ## What this workflow does